 4. Container security

 Security organizations must ensure that security is built into the CI/CD process and supports rapid development cycles.
 This requires integration with the deployment tools and reaching beyond the containers themselves into the entire container life cycle.
-Doing this and making use of some of the inherent properties of containers as well as rapid deployment can lead to more robust security.
+Doing this, making use of some of the inherent properties of containers, and rapid deployment can lead to more robust security.
 For example, making use of the automated testing and deployment inherent in CI/CD can support far more timely deployment of patches with a higher confidence that they have been tested thoroughly, ensuring a simple route to backing out any changes.
-Benefits include:
+Best practices include:

 - Securing the source.
 A CI/CD process is an attractive way for attackers to deploy code, since if they can modify the source, CI/CD will see it delivered into production.
 Consequently, the components from which containers are constructed need to come from trusted sources with strong access controls and integrity checks on the components.